arvidn/libtorrent/docs/manual.rst

 ---------------

-In addition to simply starting and stopping torrents, the queuing mechanism can be more fine grained in its control of the resources used by torrents.
+In addition to simply starting and stopping torrents, the queuing mechanism can have more fine grained control of the resources used by torrents.

 half-started torrents
 .....................